Bonf6059/ISA-Medieval/README.md

 - Rename the crabbay to fishingbay and make it so you can get fish (there is a category for fish like for meat)
 - Add smoker
 - Update deer and wolf hood descriptions
+- Add desert specific stuff

 # Old updates

 05/03/2026
 - Added Rathix potion
 - Added Silvarn potion
-- Added Dravik potion (opium, red ink, fly agaric)
+- Added Dravik potion
 - Updated raw herb (item) and herb (plant) description
 - Increased drop for raw herb plant